- This project was substantially complete on Oct. 25, 2013.

 building this project?

-This is one of several projects to make travel on SR 500 safer and more efficient.
+This was one of several projects to make travel on SR 500 safer and more efficient.
 The first of these projects, the Andresen Road interchange, was completed in 1996.
 The second project, the Thurston Way interchange, was completed in October 2002.
 The most recent project, the NE 112th Avenue/Gher Road interchange, was opened to traffic in October 2004 and complete in June 2005.

 The St. Johns Boulevard intersection is one of several intersections on SR 500 between I-5 and Andresen Road where collision rates are approximately 30 to 50 percent above the statewide average for intersections.
 In the next 20 years, the average daily traffic volumes on SR 500 and intersecting roads are expected to increase by up to 30 percent.
 The current configuration of this intersection cannot accommodate these volumes of traffic.